-- 3.3.5 Credits will be assigned to the courses for all programmes as given below: - One credit for one lecture period per week or 15 periods of lecture per semester - One credit for one tutorial period per week or 15 periods per semester - One credit each for seminar/practical session/project of two or three periods per week or 30 periods per semester - One credit for four weeks of industrial internship or 160 hours per semester. - 3.3.6 The number of credits the student shall enroll in a non-project semester and project semester is as specified below to facilitate implementation of Choice Based Credit System.
+- 3.3.5 Credits will be assigned to the courses for all programmes as given below: - One credit for one lecture period per week or 15 periods of lecture per semester. - One credit for one tutorial period per week or 15 periods per semester. - One credit each for seminar/practical session/project of two or three periods per week or 30 periods per semester. - One credit for 160 hours of industry internship per semester for all programmes (except M.Com.) - Four credits for 160 hours of industry internship per semester for M.Com. - 3.3.6 The number of credits the student shall enroll in a non-project semester and project semester is as specified below to facilitate implementation of Choice Based Credit System.

 Programme Non-project semester Project semester

 M.Tech.
-9 to 28 18 to 26
+9 to 32 18 to 26

-MCA 12 to 33 12 to 26
+MCA 9 to 32 18 to 26

 M.Sc.
 9 to 32 10 to 26

+M.Com.
+9 to 32 16 to 28

+M.A.
+9 to 32 NA

-- 3.3.7 The student may choose a course prescribed in the curriculum from any department offering that course without affecting regular class schedule.
-The attendance will be maintained course wise only. - 3.3.8 The students shall choose the electives from the curriculum with the approval of the Head of the Department / Dean of School. - 3.3.9 Apart from the various elective courses listed in the curriculum for each specialization of programme, the student can choose a maximum of two electives from any other similar programmes across departments, during the entire period of study, with the approval of the Head of the department offering the course and parent department.
+3.3.7 The student may choose a course prescribed in the curriculum from any department offering that course without affecting regular class schedule.
+The attendance will be maintained course wise only.

+- 3.3.8 The students shall choose the electives from the curriculum with the approval of the Head of the Department / Dean of School. - 3.3.9 Apart from the various elective courses listed in the curriculum for each specialization of programme, the student can choose a maximum of two electives from any other similar programmes across departments, aliter to open electives, during the entire period of study, with approval of Head of the department offering the course and parent department.